International Admissions Requirements

 Our professional staff understands how to evaluate academic achievements, transcripts and test scores from all over the world.
 That’s part of what makes applying to UD so easy.
 A friendly and knowledgeable staff and an application process that is straight forward.

-Simply submit your application using the Common Application and complete the checklist below.
+Simply submit your application using the UD Online Application and complete the checklist below.
 We release admission decisions on a rolling basis, which means the sooner you apply, the sooner you’ll know whether the University of Delaware could be part of your future.

-1. Complete the Common Application for the University of Delaware and the $75 application fee.
+1. Complete the UD Online Application for the University of Delaware and the $75 application fee.

 2. Send official transcripts/examination results* for all secondary and post-secondary work to the Office of Undergraduate Admissions.